kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-DigitalOcean.md

 1. Finally click the _Create_ button

 1. Try out your JATOS: Now the server is being created which can take a couple seconds.
 You should get an **email** from DigitalOcean with your _server's (aka Droplet) name_, _IP address_, _username_ and _password_.
 Copy the IP into your browser's address bar and if everything went well, you will see a JATOS login screen.

+1. Log into JATOS with ‘admin’ and password ‘admin’

+1. The first thing you should do is change your admin password:
+   1. Click on ‘Admin (admin) in top-right header
+   1. Click ‘Change Password’

 **Voila, you have your own JATOS server.**